Eating well and staying active during the coronavirus (COVID-19) outbreak is important for our physical and mental wellbeing.

 - people from minority ethnic groups with dark skin such as those of African, African-Caribbean and South Asian origin, who require more sun exposure to make as much vitamin D

-While restaurants and other eating establishments remain closed, you may find yourself looking for something different to eat or alternatives to cooking at home.
+As lockdown restrictions are eased, you may find yourself looking for something different to eat or alternatives to cooking at home.

-Try to avoid overdoing it and make healthier choices where possible.
+If you choose to eat out or order a takeaway, try to avoid overdoing it and make healthier choices where possible.

 You could go for: